seoninja13/react-win-dir/Relume-root/README.md

 ### Current Project Structure
 - Next.js 15.3.2 with App Router
+- Relume-root is the primary working directory
-- Pages are organized in the src/app directory
+- Pages are organized in the Relume-root/src/app directory
-- Components are in the src/components directory
+- Components are in the Relume-root/components directory
+- Page-specific components are in the Relume-root/pages-components directory
-- Current pages include: windows, doors, vinyl-siding, roofing, contact, and logging-test
+- Current pages include: home, windows, doors
+- Configuration files are in the Relume-root directory
+- Package.json scripts are configured to run commands from the Relume-root directory

 ## Implementation Strategy